Sydney-Informatics-Hub/training.artemis.introhpc/_episodes/04-submitting-jobs.md

 ~~~
 {: .output}

-After this, try increasing the simulation number in the pbs script to one million, and practice deleting a job by using the ***del*** command with the job number that was printed as an argument.
+After this, try increasing the simulation number in the pbs script to one million, and practice deleting a job by using the ***qdel*** command with the job number that was printed used as an input argument.
 Here is an example:

 ~~~
 [TRAINING kmar7637@login4 datahpc]$ qsub estimate_pi.pbs